 Old banks with a fresh, new app

-Banks must combine cutting-edge technology with the data they already hold to provide customers with a full view of their financial lives.
+Banks must combine cutting-edge technology with their own data to give customers a full view of their financial lives.
 This can range from automated notifications and budgeting tips to multi-currency account management and partnering with merchants.
 If you can transfer money on your bank’s app, you should be able to get a mortgage on one too.

 Ultimately, the onus is on banks to provide the best services to customers in the following areas: